Cashmere, New Zealand: History

+The Māori name for the area occupying modern-day Cashmere is Te Iringa-o-Kahukura.
+According to Māori mythology, the Māori name reflects a demigod who uplifted a wooden figure of Kahukura near the eastern edge of Dyers Pass who also recited a karakia.

 Cashmere takes its name from Sir John Cracroft Wilson's farm in the area, which in turn was named after his birthplace of Kashmir (with Cashmere being the British spelling of that region at the time).
 Wilson briefly moved to Christchurch in 1854 from India by way of Australia, where he purchased 108 hectares of land to develop into Cashmere farm.
 Wilson built multiple farm buildings on the property, some of which persist to this day.
 In 1979, the house Wilson built for his Indian workers became a function centre known as "The Old Stone House".
 The building has been significantly damaged and restored twice, following a fire in 1971 and earthquakes in 2010 and 2011.

 In the late 19th century, the area around Cashmere began to be settled by Europeans.
 Homes began to be built in Cashmere in the 1890s, although informal church services were being held as early as the 1880s.
 In response to the growth of this congregation, land from John Cracroft Wilson donated land for a church, which was completed in 1908 and marked the parish's formal split from neighbouring Sydenham.
 At roughly the same time, the Christchurch tramway system was extended to include the area, with the previous Cashmere line being extended from the southern end of Colombo street to the future site of the Sign of the Takahe.
 The tram line continued operation until 1954, with Cashmere gaining a reputation as one of the country's more well-to-do and refined suburbs in the process.
 This reputation continues to the present day, with the 2018 census showing that Cashmere has a significantly higher percentage of incomes over NZ$70,000 than the rest of Christchurch city.